How to Plant Garlic in the Fall

 10. Harvest in late July or early August when the green tops dry out and fall over.
 That’ll be the cue to harvest the garlic and for us to talk about delicious oven roasted garlic.

-Luckily, if need be, you can plant garlic in early spring as soon as the ground is workable.
-Depending on wetness, this may be late April or early May.
-I know this, because I’ve done it a couple of times when I’ve forgotten or neglected to plant garlic in the fall.
+It’s not optimal, but yes, you can plant garlic in early spring.
+Do so as soon as the ground is workable, even if there is still some frost in the ground and temps dip below freezing.
+I know this, because I’ve done it a couple of times when I’ve forgotten to plant garlic in the fall.

 But there are consequences to planting in the spring – bulbs will not fully develop and you probably won’t get any scapes.
-You may end up harveting one clove or a tight, small bulb that has not fully split into separate cloves.
+The bulbs may be small or not fully split into separate cloves.
 You’ll still get some great flavour, but it won’t be the garlic of your dreams.
-Nonetheless, I say go for it.
+Nonetheless, go for it.
 Small garlic is better than no garlic!
-Just plant it as early in the year as you possibly can even if there is still frost in the ground and days are still below freezing.

 Will you be planting garlic this year?